 - 1/2 tsp Himalayan salt

-- 2/3 cup Caster sugar Make your own from refined by refining in a blender.
+- 2/3 cup Caster sugar Make your own from granulated sugar by refining in a blender.

-- 1/2 cup Dark brown sugar Refine the crystals in a blender for easier incorporating.
+- 1/2 cup Dark brown sugar Refine the crystals in a blender for easier incorporation.

 - 2 Tbs Water or coffee